aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ![Website](docs/Step5-11.png)

-Application is in read-only for anonymous users, to be able to modify the data, you can login to the application using following admin credentials:
+Application is in read-only for anonymous users, to be able to modify the data, you can log in to the application using following admin credentials:

 ```
 Username: admin